 4. How do you measure the impact of your partnership?

 There were 85 messages from 29 HIFA members in 9 countries (India, Iran, Iraq, Nigeria, Pakistan, South Africa, Tanzania, UK, USA).
-Read selected highlights here.
+See the Publications tab for selected highlights.

 HIFA Coordinator Neil Pakenham-Walsh included key points of the discussion in his presentation at the THET Annual Conference 2016 ‘Evidence, Effectiveness, Impact’, 20-21 October 2016, which looked at the important role health partnerships play in response to the challenges set by the new Sustainable Development Goals.